Frequently Asked Questions (FAQS)

 - I already know who I want to live with; how do I make sure that person is my roommate?

 - Both you and your roommate of choice must complete the online housing application and fill out the Roommate Request section.
-The assignment is based on both parties requesting each other and providing each other's Screen Name (the last 4 digits of your SJSU ID# followed by your full first name.
-There are no spaces and the name is not case sensitive); along with the same living options and occupancy preferences.
+The assignment is based on both parties requesting each other and providing each other's Screen Name (First initial and full last name); along with the same living options and occupancy preferences.
 If one of you selects a Theme Community, the other must also select the same Theme Community.
 Remember that roommate requests are honored based on space availability.
-Furthermore, both students' completed online housing applications must be received, for the fall semester, by May 1, 2021.
+Furthermore, both students' completed online housing applications must be received, for the fall semester, by May 1, 2022.
 Roommate matching cannot be processed for Spring due to the limited number of spaces that may be available.
 Screen names are also shown on the Housing Application Portal as soon as you log in.

 - Do I need to sign up for utilities, or internet service?